jawira/sanitizer/docs/Numbers/Absolute.md

-# Abs
+# Absolute

-Abs - Absolute value.
+Absolute - Absolute value.

-Abs only works with `int` and `float`, any other type is ignored.
+Absolute only works with `int` and `float`, any other type is ignored.

 ## Basic usage